Skip to content

 Creating a Computed

-You create a Computed by calling the main Flux function and passing a pure function that returns the derived value.
+You create an implicit Computed by calling the main Flux function, and passing a pure function that returns the derived value, or explicitly by using Flux.computed.

 luau